 - Have completed no more than 30 credits in the program.

 - Complete your first IDP with your advisor.

 - Complete the online ethics modules.

-- Have a B or higher grade on the courses marked with an asterisk (\) on the Checklist of Requirements:
+- Have a B or higher grade on the courses marked with an asterisk () on the Checklist of Requirements:

 - o BCHS 2525

 - o BCHS 2558

 - o BCHS 2554

-- o BCHS 3007
+- BCHS 3007

-- BCHS 3555
+- o BCHS 3555

-- BIOST 2041
+- o BIOST 2041

 - EPIDEM 2110.

 - If you were admitted pending receipt of a final transcript from your post-baccalaureate degree, you must submit your final transcript to the Office of Student Affairs prior to taking the Preliminary Examination.